-A Yule Log or Bûche de Noël is a traditional French Christmas dessert.
-Filled with chocolate mousse and iced with chocolate ganache, this cake will be the star of your holiday menu!
+Bûche de Noël is a traditional French Christmas dessert.
+Also known as a Yule log, a chocolate cake roll is filled with chocolate mousse and iced with chocolate ganache.
+This Christmas Bûche de Noël recipe will be the star of your holiday menu!

-A chocolate genoise cake was rolled around chocolate mousse and iced with a whipped chocolate ganache to form this Bûche de Noël.
+The cake was rolled around chocolate mousse and iced with a whipped chocolate ganache to form this Bûche de Noël.
 Who could resist?
-This is a fancified jelly roll cake.
+A yule log is really just a fancified jelly roll cake.
 You can go whole hog and cut off a few wedges and place them artfully to resemble branches extending from the log’s trunk.
 Obviously, I took the easy route and I think it looks just fine.

 - Chocolate Peppermint Bark from Cravings of a Lunatic

 - Buche de Noel from That Skinny Chick Can Bake